What Are the 20 Best Foods for Muscle Recovery? Find Out Here!

 Cottage cheese has always been a top food for muscle recovery.
 According to Harvard Health Publishing, one cup of cottage cheese contains 28 grams of protein.

 It contains two types of protein, whey and casein protein, which will help with muscle recovery.
 A study found that athletes who consumed a serving of casein protein 30 minutes before bedtime experienced an increase in muscle protein synthesis during the night.
+So, it is an excellent post-workout snack to boost muscle recovery and growth during sleep.

 4. Citrus Fruits